octimot/StoryToolkitAI/docs/architecture/README.md

 This directory contains practical documents explaining structural decisions in StoryToolkitAI.

-The documentation avoids formal architecture terminology where a plain description is sufficient.
+The documentation prefers plain language over formal architecture terminology.
 Each document should explain:

 - the problem being solved;
 - the decision that was made;